Construction Workforce Summit

 Dan Humphries, Regional HSE Manager, Queensland, Multiplex

-Kurt Warren, National Head of Safety, Hansen Yuncken
+Kurt Warren, Head of HSEQ & Sustainability, Hansen Yuncken

 Helen Lingard, Executive Director, SHINe – Safety and Health Innovation Network, RMIT University